14corman/mic-pred-feat-select/README.md

 8. Run `python nn.py files` to generate NN training, validation, and testing files.
 Take note of the console output to update the `nn.py` file.
 9. Run `python nn.py train` and note the file name of the best model hdf5 file.
 Modify `nn.py` with that name (delete all other hdf5 files)
 10. Run `python nn.py test` to test NN model

+For more information/detail on each step, visit the respective folders/script files.